TJaySteno/P10-library-manager/README.md

 __Grader's Overall Comments:__ "You did it!
 When you don't have time for exceeds, don't worry about it.
 There's all the time in the world to get back to exceeds when the time opportunity opens up for you.
 On your first round with this project, I want to congratulate you on error handling.
 You made sure to not miss out on any errors.
 Students usually miss that part when completing this project, getting stumped on how to render database errors in the pug template.
 Well, you nailed it.
 This project is also notorious for understanding database associations.
 The best way to understand them is by doing another project, maybe a self-starter.

 "Just two more projects to go!"

----

-#### _Special Instructions for Setup_

-This app uses the Twitter API and therefore requires an API key to use.
-Getting one is a simple matter of going to [https://apps.twitter.com](https://apps.twitter.com) and applying for a free key.
-Make sure to go to 'Permissions' and give your key access to Read, Write, and Direct Messages, otherwise the app is likely to break down.
-Once that has been changed, go to 'Keys and Access Tokens' for your unique keys, plug them into the provided file 'config-template.js', and rename that file to 'config.js'.
-Then just install dependencies and you're off!

-Check the [Twitter docs](https://developer.twitter.com/en/docs/basics/getting-started) for more information